Skip to main content

 Client-side calculationOffline support, full controlYou implement the math, must handle updates when our data changes

-Send the user’s selections to our API and receive calculated nutrition, allergens, and dietary flags.
+Send the user’s selections to our API and receive calculated nutrition and allergens.
 This is the recommended approach because:

 • No math required — We handle the calculations